microsoft/SmartDump/README.md

         - Skip the first 3 NullReferenceException.
 Capture a memory dump for the 4th one and specify output path to: c:\home\dump.
                 SmartDump.exe -p 4567 -n 10 -f "NullReferenceException" -s 3 -d 1 -o c:\home\dump

+        - Capture 3 mini dumps for each of the exception types: NullReferenceException, SocketException and ArgumentException SmartDump.exe -p 4567 -n 10 -de 3 -mn -f "NullReferenceException|SocketException|ArgumentException"

         - Capture a dump based on specified address of breakpoint:
                 SmartDump.exe -d 1 -p 4567 -a 7a64e9d0 -n 1